 “Go on Potter, I’m sure you’ll find exactly what you disserve.”

 “Harry!
 Finish him!”
 Neville cried out in pain as he rolled across the floor and Harry felt his mind split and his wand twitch in his hand as his legs began to break out into a run.
 “Harry!”

 “No!”
 Harry bellowed as he forced his legs with all his remaining willpower to change direction last minute towards Selwyn though he still couldn’t help the speed with which his legs were being forced to run at.
-His wand arm flung in the direction of the Portkey and took aim.
+As Harry had expected, he felt his wand arm fling itself in the direction of the Portkey and take aim.